 Choice-based Optimization and its Application to Revenue Management

-The organizer of this teaching unit and its evaluation is the Faculty of Economics and Social Sciences of the University of Fribourg.
+The organizer of this teaching unit and its evaluation is the Faculty of Management, Economics and Social Sciences of the University of Fribourg.
 Note that the registration procedure and deadlines are different from the JMCS (see below in the comment field).

 Choice-based optimization enable planners to make decisions while taking into account individual’s choice behavior.
 This behavior is modeled with discrete choice models, which correspond to the state-of-the-art of the disaggregate mathematical representation of the demand.
 They assume that each individual associates a utility with each alternative they can choose from and selects the one with the highest alternative.